nvsmith/webdev-resources/Git/git-cheatsheet.md

 <br>

-## Remove Version Control
+## Version Control Removal

 To remove Git from a project, you can simply delete the _.git_ directory in the root of your project.

-Be careful; this will permanently remove the version control history and configurations.
+⛔️ Caution!
+This will permanently remove the version control history and configurations.

 ```bash
 # Navigate to project directory